 For details, see Google Scholar profile

 Stoddard, M. C., B. G. Hogan, M. Stevens and C. Spottiswoode.
+In Press.
 Higher-level pattern features provide additional information to birds when recognizing and rejecting parasitic eggs.
-In Revision.
+Philosophical Transactions of the Royal Society.

 Cuthill, I., [...multiple authors...], M. C. Stoddard, D. Stuart-Fox, L. Talas, E. Tibbetts and T. Caro.
 2017.
 The biology of color.
 Science 357: eaan0221. pdf